 1A man of the house of Levi went and took a daughter of Levi as his wife.

 2The woman conceived and bore a son.
-When she saw that he was a fine child, she hid him three months.
+When she saw that he was special, she hid him three months.

 3When she could not hide him any longer, she took a papyrus basket for him and coated it with tar and with pitch.
 She put the child in it and laid it in the reeds by the river’s bank,

 4and his sister stood far off to see what would be done to him.

-5Pharaoh’s daughter came down to bathe at the river.
-Her servant girls walked along by the riverside.
-She saw the basket among the reeds and sent her slave girl to get it.
+5Pharaoh’s daughter came down to bathe at the river and her servant girls walked along by the riverside.
+She saw the basket among the reeds and sent her servant girl to get it.

 6She opened it and saw the child, and behold, the baby cried.
 She had compassion on him and said, “This is one of the Hebrews’ children.”